 Patients Without Risk Factors

 Is Not Suitable.

-Not rated yet
+Use of aspirin in healthy patients without risk factors is not suitable.
 A recent study which was published in the "Archives of Internal Medicine", …

 Return to "High Blood Pressure Medications" from "How Aspirin and High Blood Pressure"